-Dean Johnson is Director of Peace and Conflict Studies and Professor of Philosophy at West Chester University.
+Dean Johnson is Professor of Philosophy at West Chester University.
 An interdisciplinary activist scholar Johnson teaches courses in Peace Studies, Religious Studies, and Women's and Gender Studies.
 His research interests include: religion and social change, race critical theory, critical whiteness studies, gender critical theory, nonviolent activism, community organizing, conflict transformation, and critical pedagogies.
 As an activist and scholar, Johnson is a consultant for nonviolent campaigns and initiatives.
 He provides workshops and trainings in the areas of nonviolent direct action, community organizing, and (with his partner Melissa Bennett) anti-oppression, queer solidarity, and anti-racism.

 Prior to his work at West Chester University, Johnson was Associate Professor of Religious Studies and Director of International and Global Studies at Defiance College.
 Johnson also served as assistant Professor of Peace, Justice and Conflict Studies at Goshen College (Ind.).
 While at Goshen College he served as Assistant to the Academic Dean and Special Assistant to the Provost.
 Johnson was director of the Goshen College Plowshares Peace Studies Project working in collaboration with Manchester University and Earlham College.